Skip to main content

 gameplay3 negative mentions

-• Technical issues, such as frequent crashes and inaccurate time tracking on Steam, detract from the overall experience.
+• Technical issues, such as incorrect playtime tracking and frequent crashes, detract from the overall experience.

 The gameplay is reminiscent of Total War games, featuring a dual focus on campaigns and battles, but it suffers from a shallow campaign map that detracts from the overall experience.
 Players find the mechanics overly simplistic and frustrating, as they are often forced to prioritize watching the campaign map over engaging in battles, which limits enjoyment.
 Overall, while the battles can be fun, the gameplay lacks depth and complexity compared to previous installments.